kael558/AI21_Discord/README.md

 `ps -ef | grep python`

+And to kill the process:

+`pkill -f "python main.py"`

 ### 💧 Droplet Setup From Scratch
 This section covers all steps from a-z to set up the project on a fresh Digital Ocean droplet.
 Run the following on your terminal: